How to organize events - European Unity League

 However events need to be public, played with Magic: the Gathering cards, and held in real life (no online events).

 We will send an invoice via email every few months.
-There will also be a message shown when you login to the website.
+In case you have unpaid invoices, we will also show a reminder when you log in.

 Generally all countries (not only EU Member States) are eligible to host a National Championship and award invites to the European Magic Cup.
 However there must be a significant number of participating events in the country.